Helping parents & carers to support optimal Infant mental health development & promote healthy parent-infant relationships

 “It really helped with the bond between me and both my girls; Mia's speech has got a lot better recently.”
 Claire

-“I am now not constantly worrying about everyting and can really begin to enjoy being present with my baby.”
+“I am now not constantly worrying about everything and can really begin to enjoy being present with my baby.”
 Amanda

 “I didn’t realise I was doing such a good job at being a mum until Bea pointed it all out to me and helped me to change the way I think about myself.”
 Monica